PyiThan/SQL_assignment/README.md

 # SQL_assignment
 This is an assignment folder for DS311 SQL assignment.
+The professor name is Norman Lo.
-Thank you for reading
+Thank you for reading.